QuantumKitHub/MPSKit.jl/docs/src/man/states.md

 The above code would create an infinite mps with an A-B structure (a 2 site unit cell).

-much like a finite mps, we can again query the fields state.AL, state.AR, state.AC and state.CR.
+much like a finite mps, we can again query the fields state.AL, state.AR, state.AC and state.C.
 The implementation is much easier, as they are now just plain fields in the struct

 ```julia
 AL::PeriodicArray{A,1}